wendyyng/social_media_app/README.md

 - Create new groups and events
 - Locate group/event location using Google Maps API
 - Distance between user and group/event location
-- Create personal posts with photos on profile page
+- Create personal posts with photos on the profile page
 - Send and receive friend requests
 - Unsend and decline friend requests